phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 .. note::

-  If Node is more your speed, check out the awesome SmartThings OAuth Node app written by community member John S (@schettj) `here <https://github.com/schettj/SmartThings>`__.
+  If Node is more your speed, check out the awesome PEA HiVE OAuth Node app written by community member John S (@schettj) `here <https://github.com/schettj/PEA HiVE>`__.
 It shows how you can get an access token using the OAuth flow for a WebServices SmartApp using Node.

 ----